greengreengreen/data_structure_n_algos/next_greater/next_greater.md

 ## Conclusion

-At this point, since you have seen next greater problem and its five homies, you are already very familiar with the next greater patterns.
-The trick is to decide where to traverse (left or right), when to sort (during traverse or before), how to sort( index inscreasing or descreasing, value increasing or descreasing), what to store (use a stack or array?). </br>
+At this point, since you have seen the next greater problem and its five homies, you are already very familiar with the next greater patterns.
+The trick is to decide where to traverse (left or right), when to sort (during traverse or before), how to sort(index increasing or decreasing, value increasing or decreasing), what to store (use a stack or array?). </br>

-In addtion, I found some problems where you can test your knowledge.
-They are not exactly the same problem, but hopefully you can feel how they are bonded when practicing.
+In addition, I found some problems where you can test your knowledge.
+They are not exactly the same problem, but hopefully, you can feel how they are bonded when practicing.
 1. Variant1: [LC 42 Trapping Water](https://leetcode.com/problems/trapping-rain-water/)
 2. Variant2: [LC 975 Odd Even Jump](https://leetcode.com/problems/odd-even-jump/)
 3. Variant3: [LC 962 Maximum Width Ramp](https://leetcode.com/problems/maximum-width-ramp/)